Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 2. Show insights on ratings based on gender:

+   (a.)
+Create a histogram/box plot:

          -Male: 49%

          -Female: 46%

          -No gender: 4%

-3. Analyse the company’s salary structure.
+4. Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
 If there is, identify the department and regions that should be the focus of
 management:
 Based on the value distribution of the salary column there is no gender pay gap, employees are payed based on assigned roles and not gender.

-4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000.
+5. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000.
 Does Palmoria meet this requirement?
 No, it does not meet the requirement because some of the employees received below $90,000.

-5. Show the pay distribution of employees grouped by a band of $10,000.
+6. Show the pay distribution of employees grouped by a band of $10,000.
 For example:

-6. How many employees fall into a band of
+7. How many employees fall into a band of
    - $10,000 – $20,000,none
    - $20,000 – $30,000,none